torvalds/linux/Documentation/userspace-api/accelerators/ocxl.rst

 OCXL_IOCTL_IRQ_SET_FD:

-  Associate an event fd to an AFU interrupt so that the user process can be notified when the AFU sends an interrupt.
+  Associate an event fd to an AFU interrupt so that the user process can be yestified when the AFU sends an interrupt.

 OCXL_IOCTL_GET_METADATA: